professionaltechdev/kata/kata1/README.md

 # Tasks

-* Using the dictionary listed above ("I wish I may I wish I might"), select a random key as the start of your sentence, and use the map to attach a word to it.
+* Using the dictionary listed above ("I wish I may I wish I might"), select a random key as the start of your sentence, and use the dictionary to attach a word to it.
 * Loop through this process with the final 2 words in your sentence each time to extend the sentence.
 Stop the loop when you reach a key that does not exist in your dictionary.